1920–21 NHL season: NHL Championship

-After the regular season, Toronto and Ottawa played a total-goals series for the O'Brien Cup and to compete for the Stanley Cup.
+Ottawa, winner of the first half of the split regular season, played Toronto, winner of the second half, in a total-goals series for the O'Brien Cup and to compete for the Stanley Cup.
 Ottawa won by shutting out the St. Pats in both games.
 Ottawa then went on to play the Vancouver Millionaires of the PCHA.

 Stanley Cup Finals

 The five games were played in Denman Arena, Vancouver.